Regncon/conorganizer/README.md

 -   Create participant in database
 -   Check if participant is over 18 |
 -   Connect to checkin system
+-   Something that says which participant you're logged in as

 #### Nice to haves for publishing events